DGHades/LoL-Invisible/README.md

 # How to Install:

-1. Get the Installer Files from the "InstallerFiles" Folder.
-Note: You can take the .rar or the Actual Folder, both are the same.
+1. Get the Installer .rar from the "InstallerFiles" Folder.

+2. Unpack the .rar wherever you want.

-2. Execute "LoLInvisible-Installer.exe"
+3. Execute "LoLInvisible-Installer.exe"

-3. Set the Options how you like it and press install.
+4. Set the Options how you like it and press install.

-4. Here you go now you should have the needed Scripts in your installation path, and if you checked the box for it, also a Desktop Shortcut.
+5. Here you go now you should have the needed Scripts in your installation path, and if you checked the box for it, also a Desktop Shortcut.

 # How to use: